itamargo/codex/Codex.md

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.

 ### Quality time
-My own Codex Vitae's first chapter could possibly be about quality time and its role as the primary ends (and means) for a life well lived.
  There are 3 kinds of quality time that I want to seek out.
 The first is quality time with myself.
 Find my favorite ideas, core interests, and people that I can connect deeply with.
 The second is quality time with those favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
 They each feed into each other: I can't really connect deeply with others until I know myself sufficiently well; often times interests are strengthened by having people I can connect with and share with.
 It seems pretty ungameable to me.
 Seek quality time with myself, my interests, and others and I won't regret anything on my death bed.

 ### Systems thinking

+###  Organizations
+* Organizations are complex systems with emergent behavior
+* Hierarchy is a way to reduce the transaction costs of collaboration.
+Reduce the transaction cost and you'll need it less.
+* We often times advocate for democracy, when what we really seek is a shift from tyranny/popularity contest to benevolence/meritocracy
+* Humans are flawed and fallible.
+It is what sets us appart from machines.
+We should design our orgs for this feature
+* Human behavior should be thought of as probabilistic rather than deterministic
+* Heisenberg's Uncertainty Principle applies to measuring performance & growth/learning in a similar way that it applies to measuring position & potential

 ## Personal canon

+### Quotes
+* "The enemy of science is not religion.
+Religion comes in endless shapes and forms...
+The true enemy is the substitution of thought, reflection, and curiosity with dogma." -Franz de Waal
+* “All Truth passes through three stages: first it is ridiculed, second it is violently opposed, third it is being accepted as self-evident” - Arthur Schopenhauer
+* "From the Son of Heaven down to the mass of the people, all must consider the cultivation of the person the root of everything besides." - Confucius
+* “The one thing we can learn from history, is that we never learn from history” - Hegel

 ### Articles
 Writing I've loved and come back to a bunch of times.

 * [The Cook and the Chef: Musk's Secret Sauce](http://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html) - Tim Urban